Equivariant orientation of vector bundles over disconnected base spaces: Introduction

-which always exists between homotopy categories.
-However, to expose a construction of $\mr{G}$-equivariant Picard spectra (in \Cref{rmk:equivPic}), the authors find the modern infinity apparatus convenient.
-Therefore, we set \begin{itemize} \item $\Top^{\mr{G}}$ -- the $\infty$-category associated with simplicial model category of topological $\mr{G}$-spaces, \item $\Top^{\mr{G}}_*$ -- the $\infty$-category of pointed topological $\mr{G}$-spaces, and \item \ \ $\Sp^{\mr{G}}$ -- the stable $\infty$-category of genuine $\mr{G}$-spectra. \end{itemize} We will use $ [- , -]^{\mr{G}} $ to denote the the homotopy class of $\mr{G}$-equivariant maps (as usual) in $\Top^{\mr{G}}_*$ as well as $\Sp^{\mr{G}}$.
+\begin{notn} This paper relies heavily on equivariant Picard spectra whose construction, unfortunately, does not appear in the literature.
+The authors find the modern infinity apparatus convenient to describe their construction in short, and therefore, throughout this paper \begin{itemize} \item $\Top^{\mr{G}}$ is the $\infty$-category associated with simplicial model category of topological $\mr{G}$-spaces, \item $\Top^{\mr{G}}_*$ is the $\infty$-category of pointed topological $\mr{G}$-spaces, and \item $\Sp^{\mr{G}}$ is the stable $\infty$-category of genuine $\mr{G}$-spectra (see \cite[p2]{Expose2}). \end{itemize} If the construction of equivariant Picard spectra is taken as a black box, the results in this paper, and their proofs, are independent of the model of $\Sp^{\mr{G}}$.
+They rely on the loop-suspension adjunction